adobe-apiplatform/umapi-documentation/_merge_new/apiRef.md

 &nbsp;&nbsp;&nbsp;&nbsp;__firstname:__ _string_

 &nbsp;&nbsp;&nbsp;&nbsp;__groups:__ _string[]_
-&nbsp;&nbsp;&nbsp;&nbsp;The list of groups that the user is a current member of including user-groups and product configurations.
+&nbsp;&nbsp;&nbsp;&nbsp;The list of groups that the user is a current member of including user-groups and product profiles.

 &nbsp;&nbsp;&nbsp;&nbsp;__id:__ _string_